WurmWillem/Rox/README.md

 <H2>Features</H2>

-- Beautiful Dutch keywords 🇳🇱 (wellus, nietus, laat, ...)
+- Beautiful Dutch keywords 🇳🇱 (wellus, nietus, terwijl, ...)
 - Memory safe, as it is written in 100% safe Rust
 - Expressive expressions
-  - Arithmetic with proper precedence rules (similair to C-like languages)
+  - Arithmetic with proper precedence rules (similiar to C-like languages)
     - Supported operators are +, -, *, /, ^ (raises a number to a given power, e.g. 2^3 = 8)

     ```